Brett Chamberlain: Arrested for Paying in Legal Tender

 Recently, news has swept the UK concerning a man in the Devon and Cornwall region being arrested for trying to pay for fuel using “legal tender” coins.

-I was fortunate enough to speak to Brett Chamberlain a few months ago and got to learn his story, his motivations and his brilliant or simply disruptive exploits?
+I was fortunate enough to speak to Brett Chamberlain a few months ago and learn about his motivations for his brilliant (or simply disruptive?) exploits.

-When I first joined the team here at Chards I felt completely perplexed by the new and exciting world in which I was entering; investment metals, commemorative coins, and this bizarre new word I was unfamiliar with “numismatics”.
-I immediately thought “oh God, how do I learn and learn fast?!”
+When I first joined the team here at Chards, I felt completely perplexed by the new and exciting world which I was entering; investment metals, commemorative coins, and this bizarre new word I was unfamiliar with “numismatics”.
+I immediately thought; “Oh God, how do I learn and learn fast?!”
 So, I did what most 30 somethings in this day and age would do, I took to the internet and more specifically YouTube!